top of page

 A vibration monitoring device should be simple to install, offer efficient but straightforward data transfer with high data quality sensor data, wide sample rate / frequency range and consistent battery life.
 The best way to do this is with wireless sensors, which do not require cables.

-The wireless sensor offered by Miniotec also does away with the need for a Gateway, making deployment and condition monitoring the quickest and simplest of all competitive sensors.
+The wireless sensor offered also removes the need for a Gateway, making deployment and condition monitoring the quickest and simplest of all competitive sensors.
 All other available vibration sensor products today require a gateway of some kind in order to access and send data from the equipment and then send it to the cloud platform.

-The sensor also makes it simple to monitor vibration and temperature data on equipment that is hard to reach and/or that is located in congested plant areas, which is typical in most industrial or manufacturing applications where gateways are hampered in their capacity to receive data from sensors, which is a restriction in some wireless solutions.
+The sensor also makes it simple to monitor vibration and temperature data on equipment that is hard to reach and/or that is located in congested plant areas (even in harsh environments), which is typical in most industrial or manufacturing applications where gateways are hampered in their capacity to receive data from sensors, which is a restriction in some wireless solutions.

 Using Wireless IIoT Sensors for Energy Tracking and Carbon Footprint Reduction